ETS 2

 Forward buying in the ETS 2 involves purchasing EU Allowances (EUAs) in advance to lock in prices for future compliance without a large upfront payment.

-— Shipping Company with 100+ vessels
+EU ETS Shipping Operator with 100+ vessels

 Prepare your business for the challenges and opportunities presented by the new EU ETS 2 scheme.